Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Chase Freedom Unlimited® vs. Citi® Double Cash Card

-The main difference between the two cards is the cashback rate: The Citi® Double Cash Card offers 1% cash back on all purchases and another 1% as you pay them off, while the Chase Freedom Unlimited® earns 5% back on three categories — two of which are for a limited time — 3% back on two categories and 1.5% back on all other purchases.
+The most important difference between the two cards is the cashback rate: The Citi® Double Cash Card offers 1% cash back on all purchases and another 1% as you pay them off, while the Chase Freedom Unlimited® earns 5% back on travel through the Chase portal and Lyft rides (which is a limited time offer), 5% back on restaurants and drugstores and 1.5% back on all other purchases.

 WATCH: Our Finder Face-offSome of the offers in this video may no longer be available through our site.